 Special note: Some of our micas are made with synthetic mica substrate called Fluorphlogopite.
 Fluorphlogopite is brighter and smoother than natural mica, and makes a fantastic substrate for some applications (for example, all of the cosmetic and bath bomb-safe glitters in our Bath Bomb Safe Glitter Collection!).

 How many teaspoons are in an ounce of mica?

-Our recommendations for coloring soap are by volume, as that is an industry standard.
-However, we package and sell mica by weight.
+Some of our recommendations for coloring soap are by volume, though we package and sell mica by weight.
 We understand that this may be confusing.

 Unfortunately, different micas have different densities, so the answer to this question can vary widely depending on the mica being measured.